Education in The Gambia

 Schools in Bansang

-There are several schools in and around Bansang, covering education from nursery level to senior secondary level: 1 senior secondary; 1 upper basic school; 3 basic cycle schools (grade 1-9); 7 lower basic schools, which also include nursery classes; and 2 nursery schools.
+There are several schools in and around Bansang, covering education from nursery level to senior secondary level: 1 senior secondary and upper basic grade 7-12); 1 senior secondary and basic cycle (nursery to grade 12); 1 upper basic school (grade 7-9); 2 basic cycle schools (grade 1-9); 9 lower basic schools, which also include nursery classes (to grade 6).
+At the end of Grade 9 students take the Gambia Basic Education Certificate Exam (GABECE) and at the end of grade 12 they take the West African Senior Schools Certificate Examination (WASSCE).

 There has been a Senior Secondary School in Bansang since 2004.
 The school moved in October 2008 to a newly built site in Bantanto village about 1 mile from Bansang.
 Before this the school occupied the same building as the Bansang Upper Basic School.
-Children can continue their education at the senior school after finishing grade 9 at any of the Bansang Upper Basic, Sololo, Chargill or Jahanka Basic Cycle schools.
+The school opened an upper basic school in 2018 to give some competition to the Bansang Upper Basic School.
+Children can continue their education at the senior school after finishing grade 9 at any of the Upper Basic schools in the area, Sololo or Jahanka Basic Cycle schools.
+Some children choose to travel from further afield to attend the school.

-The Upper Basic Schools have 7 lower basic feeder schools, Bansang, Daru, Sukuta, Sare Gideh, Sare Kinteh, Dobang Kunda, Fuga and Mabali Kuta.
-Students from Fuga Lower Basic school move onto Sololo school.
-These also have nursery classes.
+The Upper Basic and Basic Cycle Schools have 7 lower basic feeder schools, Bansang, Daru, Sukuta, Sare Gideh, Sare Kinteh, Dobang Kunda, Fuga, Futayel and Mabali Kuta.

 Fuga Lower Basic School